stfc/pearl-docs/content/03-02_containers.rst

 It is possible to build a custom container from scratch but the ability to do so is enabled on a per-user basis.
 If you would like to be able to do this then please contact us via the PEARL Service Desk.

-Custom containers are built from a definition file, which is essentially a set of blueprints defining the OS, what software to install, environment variables, etc. At a very minimum the definition file must contain a header section which defines the base operating system that will be used in the container.
+Custom containers can be built from a definition file, which is essentially a set of blueprints defining the OS, what software to install, environment variables, etc. At a very minimum the definition file must contain a header section which defines the base operating system that will be used in the container.

 You will have to unset the ``SINGULARITY_DOCKER_USERNAME`` and ``SINGULARITY_DOCKER_PASSWORD`` environment variables for this example to work - otherwise Singularity will try and connect to the Docker Hub with your NVIDIA NGC account.
 If you would like to use a private Docker image, set these variables to your Docker Hub username and access token.

-The following very simple example pulls docker layers from the Docker Hub, sets Ubuntu as the OS and defines two sections; test and help:
+The following simple example pulls docker layers from the Docker Hub, sets Ubuntu as the OS and defines two sections; *test* and *help*:

 .. code-block:: console